"It seems that we will stay here tonight."

 nos - ourselves

-So, in this sentence you could say "We will leave ourselves here tonight."
+So, in this sentence you could think of it as "We will leave ourselves here tonight."
 However, normally that is not how we speak so we would change it to "We will stay here tonight"

 As I explained above it is not a reflexive verb, but pronominal verb.
 Here me te se nos os... do not mean myself yourself etc We consider a reflexive verb lavarse, peinarse, when the subject is the same as the object Wash yourself etc. In this case it is a different meaning.
 Quedar con alguien means to meet somebody quedarse en un sitio means to stay in a place.